 - Walden University – B.S. in Criminal Justice – Crime and Criminals

 Immigration officers work with other law enforcement and intelligence agencies, as well as local government and social services as needed to protect US interests at home and abroad.
-An immigrations officer might work at border checkpoints, in the field to detain illegal immigrants, or in airports or other points of entry.
-Qualification to become an immigration officer include physical fitness, good judgment and, in some positions, computer or forensics experience.
+An immigration officer might work at border checkpoints, in the field to detain illegal immigrants, or in airports or other points of entry.
+Qualification to become an immigration officer includes physical fitness, good judgment, and, in some positions, computer or forensics experience.
 Additional languages are a plus as well.